Arunkumar120701/M1_Calcululator_utility/1_Requirements/README.md

 # WEAKNESSES

-do not inlude all the operations rather have onlty addition,subtraction multiplication, division ,modulas ,power and factorial.
+Do not inlude all the operations rather have onlty addition,subtraction multiplication, division ,modulas ,power and factorial.

 # OPPORTUNITIES